Let’s start with something controversial: Branding and performance marketing are converging.

 Media companies no longer sell reach because it’s become a commodity.
 Instead, they sell custom audiences, a point of view, and give brands personality.
 As the cost of failure goes down, brands are experimenting more.
 The best ones create content that’s native to the platform and the best ads don’t feel like ads.

 Social media rewards raw content that mimics what our friends post.
-For example, shaky videos perform than still ones because it doesn’t feel like an ad.
+For example, shaky outperform still ones because they doesn’t feel like an ad.
 This works because people support brands that are real, human, and relatable.
 They’re called “Naked Brands.”

 As the funnel gets shorter and shorter, performance marketing and branding will keep converging.
 Everything will be tracked and measured.